 So far we’ve looked more at prevention than cure, but you obviously need to clean the equipment too.

 This should be done to a regular schedule.
 It may be that your country’s health and safety regulations dictate a particular cleaning frequency, especially if you’re working to some kind of “Covid Secure” accreditation.
 Regardless, that frequency should be seen as the bare minimum.

 When it comes to the cleaning itself, you should check your manufacturer’s specific recommendations.
 Typically, you’re advised to use a microfibre cloth, alongside a solution based on Isopropyl alcohol.
-Some manufacturers state 90% ISO, but other such as Clover, recommend 70%.
-This emphasises the need to read the manual!
+Some manufacturers state 90% ISO, but others such as Clover, recommend 70%.
+This emphasizes the need to read the manual!

 Switch Off or Log Off